evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 The engineers, bless their hearts.
 Their intentions were good, but product design was clearly not in their wheelhouse.
 Not even on the same planet.

 I didn't say that, of course.
 In fact, for every question they answered, the more excited I grew.

-In spite of the poor design (or perhaps because of it), by the end of our conversation I had already sketched a full page of ideas.
-The opportunity to work on an interface that went beyond gridded lists, cards, and tables immediately piqued my interest.
-This could be dynamic!
-Expressive!
+By the end of our conversation I had already sketched a full page of ideas.

-At the heart of this mess was a gem.
-A cool, powerful gem which held the potential to make work easier, faster, and smarter.
+At the heart of this mess was a gem which held the potential to make work easier, faster, and smarter.
 All we needed was to dust off the crud and make that gem shine, so people could see it for what it was.

 <aside>
 <figure>